katzenpost/katzenpost/specs/pki.rst

    If there is disagreement about the consensus directory, each authority collects signatures from only the servers which it agrees with about the final consensus.

-   // TODO: in this phase, the authority must also disclose the reveal value
-   // of its portion of the shared random value computation.
-   // these values are then hashed together to produce a shared random value
-   // which is included in the consensus and then signed.

    // TODO: consider exchanging peers votes amongst authorities (or hashes thereof) to
    // ensure that an authority has distributed one and only unique vote amongst its peers.